CulleyHarrelson/RussiaUkraineWarEquipmentLosses/README.md

 The screen scrape from [scarnecchia's](https://github.com/scarnecchia) [Scrape Oryx](https://github.com/scarnecchia/scrape_oryx) project is merged with the class data from [leedrake5's](https://github.com/leedrake5) [Russia-Ukraine](https://github.com/leedrake5/Russia-Ukraine) project.

+## Panel dashboard

+My first pass through the dataset resulted in the panel dashboard, leveraging pandas for the analysis.
+The dbt sub-project is doing similar work with dbt.

 This dashboard uses [panel by holoviz](https://panel.holoviz.org/) and the [hvPlot](https://hvplot.holoviz.org/) [pandas](https://pandas.pydata.org/) extension.